Heritage Skills Training

 A wide variety of courses are on offer, with the aim to increase skills in looking after and rcording our unique landscape in the Ingleborough Dale.
 This includes recording vernacular buildings, looking after heritage buildings, land based conservation skills and botanical surveying.

-You can view all current courses and booking information on our Events & Training page.
+You can view all current courses and booking information on our Events & Training page, this includes our online learning courses.

 Living with your old building